 Chapter 11 Bankruptcy

 Chapter 11 bankruptcy is a powerful tool for helping businesses reorganize their finances so that they can emerge strengthened and well-positioned to flourish in the years ahead.
 Any business, large or small, can find itself the victim of unfortunate financial circumstances.
-How the leadership of that business chooses to react to a difficult debt situation can determine the future viability of the enterprise.
+How the leadership of that business chooses to react to a difficult debt situation can determine the enterprise’s future viability.

 To gain the maximum benefit from Chapter 11 bankruptcy, a business owner should choose wisely when selecting an attorney to help guide the business through the Chapter 11 bankruptcy process.
 Dunlap Bennett & Ludwig bankruptcy lawyers have represented large and small businesses–from commercial property developers to newspapers and churches–in bankruptcy reorganizations and liquidations.